Vy-Organismo-comunitario/Soil-/README.md

 ###### Distribution from Soil Avatar NFT production
->>+ 15% of NFT income to Marketing materials for Soil.wtf (IRL Stickers, GIFs, Images, Promotion through articles, Twitter Spaces, etc)
+>>+ 15% of NFT income to Marketing materials for Soil.wtf (IRL Tekios, Cartels and Stikers, AudioVisual Material, Promotion through articles, Twitter, Instagram & Others Spaces, etc)
 >>+ 10% of NFT income to on Land Sustainable Food
 >>+ 20% of NFT income to Parent DAO
 >>+ 50% of NFT income to Soil DAO
 >>+ 5% of NFT income to reinvest on Soil Avatars Hold By Soil DAO Treasury

+###### Outcomes Expected
++ A Rhizomatic extention of the Father Dao Model
++ Clear Example of Transparency Resourses
++ An Example of Sustaintable Productive Public Good Funded by Web3 Community
++ Integration to organic growers into a Web3 Ecosystem Trough Wallet Creation (Ecuation for wallets integration.
+Like one space each year, one wallet per collaborator)
++ 1 Example of Fisical Space-garden-kitchen-productive model **Safe place to be *in the cities***
++ 2 Tons of bocashi
++